There’s not denying that gloves are an essential part of MMA.

 Up next we’ve got the Venum Attack Gloves.
 These are a top class pair of competition gloves that are an extremely popular choice amongst MMA fighters.

-As with a lot of Venum Gear, the Attack Gloves are designed and manufactured in Thailand using high quality Skintex Leather.
+As with a lot of Venum Gear, these are designed and manufactured in Thailand using high quality Skintex Leather.
 Although this is a form of synthetic leather, it’s surprisingly durable and lasts for a long amount of time.

 The multi-layered shock absorbing foam provides a good amount of protection to your hand without taking too much of the sting out of your strikes.
-The gloves also feature a padded thumb sleeve that provides an extra bit of protection when striking.
+They also feature a padded thumb sleeve that provides an extra bit of protection when striking.

 UFC Official MMA Fight Gloves

 As you would expect from the Official UFC Gloves, these are incredibly high quality.
-These 4oz competition gloves are exactly the same as the gloves worn by fighters competing in the UFC.
+Their 4oz competition gloves are exactly the same as the ones worn by fighters competing in the UFC.

 Manufactured using genuine leather with multi-layered padding, every element of the UFC gloves has been designed with performance in mind.

-The UFC gloves are both open palmed and open thumbed, allowing for maximum finger and hand mobility, which is essential when inside the octagon.
+They feature an open palmed and open thumbed design, allowing for maximum finger and hand mobility, which is essential when inside the octagon.

-These are undoubtedly one of the best MMA gloves for competing, however depending on who is organising the event, you may not be allowed to wear UFC branded gloves.
+These are undoubtedly one of the best MMA gloves for competing, however depending on who is organising the event, you may not be allowed to wear UFC branded gear.

 Hypnotik are another incredibly popular brand of MMA gear whose reasonably priced products have become a common site in gyms across the country.
-Their Pro MMA Gloves for example, are an ideal companion for your battles in the octagon.
+Their Pro's for example, are an ideal companion for your battles in the octagon.

-The Pro MMA Gloves feature a multi-layered high compression padding that protects the knuckles and segmented thumb sleeve.
+The Pro's feature a multi-layered high compression padding that protects the knuckles and segmented thumb sleeve.
 The addition of the segmented thumb sleeve paired with the open palm design allows for maximum finger and hand mobility.

 The inside of the glove is also lined with moisture wicking material that prevents the build up of sweat and odour (which we’ve all had, let’s be honest).